About the Journal

 ARO is the scientific journal of Koya University with e-ISSN: 2307-549X, p-ISSN: 2410-9355, and DOI: 10.14500/2307-549X.
 ARO is a journal of original research articles, review articles, and letters to editor.
 ARO Scientific Journal is a peer-reviewed, open access journal that publishes original works in all areas of Science and Engineering.
-ARO is a listed Journal by Thomson Reuters since Feb 2016.
+ARO is a listed Journal by Clarivate Analytics since Feb 2016.

 - ARO Journal seeks to publish those papers that are most influential in their fields or across fields and that will significantly advance scientific understanding